code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-08-spring-jms-boot-configuration-example.md

 <img src="{{ site.url }}/assets/images/spring-jms/spring-jms-boot-configuration.png" alt="spring jms boot configuration" class="align-right title-image">

+In this post I'm going to show you EXACTLY how to auto-configure [Spring JMS](https://docs.spring.io/spring/docs/5.1.3.RELEASE/spring-framework-reference/integration.html#jms){:target="_blank"} using [Spring Boot](https://spring.io/projects/spring-boot){:target="_blank"}.

+So if you want to get up and running with a minimum amount of coding, then you'll love this guide.

+Let's jump right in…

 If you want to learn more about Spring JMS - head on over to the [Spring JMS tutorials]({{ site.url }}/spring-jms-tutorials) page.
 {: .notice--primary}